 Apply on Behalf of Someone Else

-- Receives the Higher Rate of the Mobility Component of the Disability Living Allowance (HRMCDLA)
+- You receive a higher rate of the mobility component of the Disability Living Allowance

-- Receives 8 points or more under the "moving around" activity of the mobility component of Personal Independence Payment
+- You receive a Personal Independence Payment (a score of 8 points or more under the ‘moving around’ activity of the mobility component)

-- Receives a War Pensioner's Mobility Supplement (WPMS)
+- You receive a War Pensioner’s Mobility Supplement

-- Has been both awarded a lump sum benefit at tariffs 1-8 of the Armed Forces Compensation Scheme and certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking
+- You have received a lump sum benefit within tariff levels 1-8 of the Armed Forces and Reserve Forces (Compensation) Scheme and have been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking

 Blue badges are usually issued for 3 years.